rocky-linux/documentation/docs/index.md

 # Table of Contents

-This document contains the section and subsection headers for Rocky Linux documentation, as well as links to articles in each section/subsection.
+This document contains the section and subsection headers for Rocky Linux documentation; as well as links to articles in each section/subsection.

-The order of these sections is very important, but has not been finalized yet, so feel free to reorder as desired.
+The order of these sections is very important but has not been finalized yet, so feel free to reorder as desired.

 ## OS Installation and Setup
 | Classic Rocky Installation | Rocky on Windows SubSystem For Linux (WSL) |